Nireey/Routing/README.md

 # Route Optimization in Kathmandu City

-This project demonstrates how to compute and visualize the shortest routes for driving in Kathmandu, Nepal, using OpenStreetMap (OSM) data, NetworkX, and Folium in Python.
+This project(`short_path_folium.ipynb`) demonstrates how to compute and visualize the shortest routes for driving in Kathmandu, Nepal, using OpenStreetMap (OSM) data, NetworkX, and Folium in Python.
 The project visualizes different types of routes (shortest time, shortest distance, and a route via a waypoint), and also includes a custom legend for easy route identification on the map.

 ## Features